mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 **Role:** Master Blacksmith, Weapon Crafter

-**Age:** 89 | **Alignment:** Neutral Good
+### Background

 Kael runs the finest smithy in Silverpine—not the fanciest, but the best.
 Self-taught after being exiled from his clan for a crime he didn't commit.
 His weapons are sought after by collectors and warriors alike.

+### Connections
-**Connections:** Supplies the city guard.
+Supplies the city guard.
 Former customer of Garrick Ironheart (mutual respect).
 Has apprentices he treats like family.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Was framed by his cousin for theft.
-The cousin now runs the family forge in Ironhold.
-Kael has evidence that could clear his name but hasn't used it.
+1. Was framed by his cousin for theft.
+2. The cousin now runs the family forge in Ironhold.
+3. Kael has evidence that could clear his name but hasn't used it.
+}}

+### Hooks
-**Hooks:** Can craft special weapons.
-Needs help clearing his name.
-Might know about rare metals or techniques.
+- Can craft special weapons.
+- Needs help clearing his name.
+- Might know about rare metals or techniques.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}